-The impact on accumulated other comprehensive income (AOCI) and earnings from foreign exchange contracts that qualified as cash flow hedges, for the years ended December 31, 2015 and 2014 were as follows:
+The impact on accumulated other comprehensive income (AOCI) and earnings from derivative instruments that qualified as cash flow hedges, for the years ended December 31, 2016 and 2015 were as follows:

-Year Ended December 31, 2015 2014 Gain recognized in AOCI, net of tax \$ 110,455 \$ 110,088 Gain reclassified from AOCI to net product sales (effective portion), net of tax \$ 103,175 \$ 16,514 Gain reclassified from AOCI to other income and expense (ineffective portion), net of tax \$ 1,918 \$ 2,439
+Year Ended December 31, Foreign Exchange Contracts: 2016 2015 Gain recognized in AOCI, net of tax \$ 40 \$ 111 Gain reclassified from AOCI to net product sales (effective portion), net of tax \$ 47 \$ 103 Gain reclassified from AOCI to other income and expense (ineffective portion), net of tax \$ \$ 2 Interest Rate Contracts: Gain recognized in AOCI, net of tax \$ 6 \$ - Gain reclassified from AOCI to interest expense, net of tax \$ \$

-Assuming no change in foreign exchange rates from market rates at December 31, 2015, \$82,223 of gains recognized in AOCI will be reclassified to revenue over the next 12 months.
+Assuming no change in foreign exchange rates or LIBOR-based interest rates from market rates at December 31, 2016, \$78 of gains recognized in AOCI will be reclassified to revenue over the next 12 months.
+The amount of gains recognized in AOCI that will be reclassified to interest expense over the next 12 months is immaterial.